CiscoSE/usc-herndon-api-open-house/README.md

 ## Features

-Include a succinct summary of the features/capabilities of your project.

 - Print list of VLANs in a Meraki network using the Meraki Python module

 ## Technologies & Frameworks Used

 This is Cisco Sample Code!
-In this small example script we're using the meraki Python module.
+In this small example script we're using the [Meraki Python Module](https://github.com/meraki/dashboard-api-python).

 **Cisco Products & Services:**